 Honestly, all power tools should be handled with care.
 But when it comes to grinders, there are over five thousand serious injuries reported each year in the united states, so considerable caution should be taken when conducting work with a grinder.

 Lastly, if I could offer one piece of advice whenever using an angle grinder, that would be to never remove the guard unless the power supply is isolated.
 Operating a grinder without a guard when cutting any material could result with you leaving the hospital with a face full of stitches or a mangled hand.

 As you can see the discussion on whether angle grinders should be used to cut wood or not is not that straightforward.
 The reason is that this tool may be too powerful for most wood materials and thus can increase your chances of injury due to possible kickback.

-That said, you do have options regarding alternatives when wanting to cut wood with a grinder as you can simply change the disc to a three-tooth saw blade.
+That said, you do have options regarding alternatives when wanting to cut wood with a grinder as you can simply switch the disc to a three-tooth disc for small jobs.

 While we think that there are certain benefits to using an angle grinder for carving, shaping and sanding, you need to be fully focused and understand the limits of the grinder in comparison to other tools.